ugorek000/VoronoiLinker/README.md

 # VoronoiLinker
-Blender Addon for Node Editor
+Blender Addon for Node Editor.

+Increases the cursor's reach to the socket.
+No longer need to aim with your mouse to a small dot.
+Simplification of connection of nodes.

+Works in any node editor, including editors from other addons.